 DIV 3419.
 Twentieth-Century North Atlantic Ethics: The Tradition of Theological Liberalism.
 An examination of figures and movements that have influenced the discourse on religious ethics in Europe and North America.
 Special attention to representatives of history of religions school (Troeltsch, Otto), logical positivism, political theology (Moltmann, Metz, Habermas), neo-orthodox and existential theologies (Brunner, Barth, Buber, Niebuhr), as well as ethics influenced by Wittgenstein.
-[3] Mr. Anderson.
+[3] Mr. Anderson

 DIV 3422.
 African American Political Theology.
 Examination of the writings, speeches, and other cultural products (literature, films, music) of African Americans in their attempts to give prophetic expression to the politics of race, gender, and class in the North American context.
 The politics of abolition and reconstruction, the politics of race, and the new cultural politics of difference are approached theologically, historically, and critically.
-[3] Mr. Anderson.
+[3] Mr. Anderson

 DIV 3423.
 African American Social Ethics.
 This course is an introduction to the rich texture of the African American Christian experience from the perspective of social ethics as espoused by African American critical and moral thinkers from Du Bois to Dyson.
 This broad experience will be explored through the themes of Christian faith and witness, their collective quest for freedom, black spirituality, the struggle for liberation, and the meaning and nature of moral agency.
 Particular contestable ethical issues (namely, sexuality, violence, rage, racism, sexism, poverty, and justice) regarding black Americans in their efforts to link divine justice and social justice will be studied in depth.
-[3] Ms. Floyd-Thomas.
+[3] Ms. Floyd-Thomas DIV 3426.
+Ecology and Ethics.
+In this seminar we will explore relations among worldviews (theology), life on the planet (ecology), and what we ought to do about caring for the Earth and one another (ethics).
+We will read from the work of Sallie McFague, Rosemary Radford Ruether, Thonas Berry, various writers from Christian evangelical traditions and some from non-Christian sources as well.
+[3] Ms. Welch

 DIV 3427.
 Race, Sexuality, Class, and Inequality.
 Recent media attention reminds us of the continued challenges religious leaders face in proactively understanding and responding to issues of race, sexuality, and class and how these dynamics can influence inequality and inclusivity.
 These topics are often discussed in religious academic circles, but are usually taboo among clergy and lay leaders responsible for the religious and temporal well-being of congregants and community members.
 This course will focus on ideas, approaches, and paradigms that have shaped our understanding of race, sexuality, and class (and their nexus) and some of their implications for religious spaces.
 The course will provide a sociological perspective for understanding and analyzing such topics.
-Students will be introduced to the Structure versus Agency discourse as a practical tool to help illumine potentially sensitive, polarizing issues in religious circles in general and among black churches in particular.
-The course is designed to encourage and stimulate critical thinking beyond "common sense" interpretations of race, sexuality, and class; promote candid dialogue; and, help develop best practices that can be implemented in religious spaces.
+Students will be introduced to the structure versus agency discourse as a practical tool to help illumine potentially sensitive, polarizing issues in religious circles in general and among black churches in particular.
+The course is designed to: encourage and stimulate critical thinking beyond "common sense" interpretations of race, sexuality, and class; promote candid dialogue; and, help develop best practices that can be implemented in religious spaces.
 [3]

 DIV 3428.
 Womanist Literature.
 This seminar examines the black women's literary tradition as a repository for doing constructive ethics.
 Attention will be given to how black women of various periods, cultures, and literary traditions have brought distinctive imaginative and critical perspectives to bear on "the sacred."
 In addition to addressing the complicated presence of religious themes, biblical references, and theological issues in these texts, literary and religious methods of "reading" and "writing" will be employed by comparing constructive and hermeneutical approaches among both literary writers and womanist ethicists.
-[3] Ms. Floyd-Thomas.
+[3] Ms. Floyd-Thomas